GuilhermeRossato/marvel-story-page/README.md

 ## How to use the classes in this project

-This repository will have docs folder available, as of now the basics are below:

-This app is about page creation, so the main folder does just that:
+This app is about page creation, so the main Class does just that:

 ```php
 require_once __DIR__."/vendor/autoload.php";